Nishan Nanaiah: Alma Mater

 After graduating, he moved to Mumbai to try his luck in Bollywood.
 He worked with Subhash Ghai in a film titled Cycle Kick, which was released in 2011.
 As an actor, he believes in expanding his horizons and hence he decided to venture down south.
 His first southern break was the Telugu film Manorama (2009).
 The film, along with Nishan's performance was critically very well acclaimed.
 His character in the film was noted, however simultaneously.
 He got a call from legendary Malayalam director Shyamaprasad during those days, for playing the lead role in his film, Ritu (2009).
 About the selection, the actor said, "Shyamaprasad sir had seen my stills from a model coordinator in Chennai.
 But I was not sure if I could do the film because Malayalam is a tough language.
 Shyam sir, however, told me that he was confident that I could do the role."
 Rithu was a critical hit, which won him the best debut award.

 After Ritu, he got another notable role in Sibi Malayil's Apoorvaragam.
 Apoorvaragam was a sleeper hit.
 It ran for 100+ days.
 This movie made Nishan a household name as it was a commercial hit.
 In February, Ee Adutha Kaalathu released in which he played the role of Rustam.
 This film received positive response from critics and audiences, and is considered a path-breaker for its bold and realistic narration and the innovative style of weaving story threads together.
 Nishan's role of Rustam was more appreciated as it had a grey shade.
 He also starred in Bejoy Nambiar's David alongside Vikram.
 His role of Peter was appreciated by the critics.

 His last release was Geethaanjali (Malayalam) directed by Priyadarshan, starring Mohanlal.
 The film went on to be a semi hit.

-Nishan's forthcoming release is Badlapur Boys (Hindi) directed by newcomer Shailesh Verma.
+Nishan's next release was Badlapur Boys (Hindi), directed by newcomer Shailesh Verma.
 It is based on the Indian traditional rural sport, kabaddi.